Innoactive/Creator/.Documentation/articles/getting-started/designer.md

 ### Complete Example

-You can find our tutorial result alongside the other examples in the `Assets/Examples` directory of the `Innoactive Creator Examples` project ([see the evaluator's guide](evaluator.md)).
-Load the scene called `LocalizationExample` in the `Assets/Examples/Advanced` directory.
+You can find our tutorial result alongside the other examples in the `Assets/Innoactive/Examples` directory.
+Load the scene called `LocalizationExample` in the `Assets/Innoactive/Examples/Scenes/Advanced` directory.

 ## Default Behaviors